Hugo-LE-GUENNO/enderscope_fluo-microscopy/Readme.md

-# 🔬 💡 Enderscope Microscopy Adaptation 💡 🔬
+# 🔬 💡 Enderscope - Fluorescence Microscopy Adaptation 💡 🔬

 ## About
 This project is an adaptation of the [original EnderScope project](https://github.com/Pickering-Lab/EnderScope), specifically optimized for epifluorescence microscopy with a 10X objective.
 While the original EnderScope transforms an Ender 3D printer into a versatile imaging system, this adaptation focuses on biological applications and microscopy capabilities.